Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Numerical Simulations

-Fig.\,\ref{Fig1} illustrates the eigenvalues of the true matrix $A$ corresponding to $F$ of system \eqref{numerical_ex}, the estimated matrix $A$ produced by Algorithm 2, and the estimated matrix $A$ provided by the prediction error method using the conventional GN method with 20 iterations.
-Here, we used the result $(A,B,C)$ obtained by Algorithm 2 as the initial point of the conventional GN method.
-According to Fig.\,\ref{Fig1}, we can confirm that the prediction error method using the conventional GN method does not provide $\Theta\in M$, as explained in Section \ref{Sec5A}.
-In fact, the eigenvalues of $A$ produced by the GN method are complex, whereas those of the true matrix $A$ are real.
-Here, we used the {\it pem} command in MATLAB and chose {\it gn} as the search method, i.e., the conventional GN method, and applied the data-driven local coordinates algorithm proposed in \cite{mckelvey2004data}.
+Fig.\,\ref{Fig1} illustrates the eigenvalues of the true matrix $A$ corresponding to $F$ of system \eqref{numerical_ex}, the estimated matrix $A$ produced by Algorithm 2, and the estimated matrix $A$ provided by the prediction error method using the GN method with the update formula \eqref{GN_update} and \eqref{DDLC}, as explained in Section \ref{Sec5}, after 10 iterations.
+Here, we used the result $(A,B,C)$ obtained by Algorithm 2 as the initial point of the GN method, and the step sizes $t_k$ in \eqref{GN_update} were $t_k=10^{-9}$ for all $k\in \{1,2,\ldots, 10\}$.
+According to Fig.\,\ref{Fig1}, the prediction error method using the GN method did not provide $\Theta\in M$.
+In fact, some eigenvalues of $A$ produced by the GN method took negative values, whereas all eigenvalues of the true matrix $A$ are positive.
+Moreover, we confirmed the following results: \begin{itemize} \item When $t_k=10^{-9}$, the positive-definite property of matrix $A$ produced by the GN method was lost after only a few iterations. \item If we set $t_k>10^{-9}$, the symmetric matrices $A$ produced by the GN method, in many cases, were unstable after 10 iterations. \item Even if we set $t_k<10^{-9}$, some eigenvalues of the symmetric matrices $A$ produced by the GN method were negative after 10 iterations. \end{itemize}

+Thus, the GN method described in Section \ref{Sec5} is not adequate for solving our problem.
+Hence, we hereafter compare ${\rm CG}_1$, ${\rm CG}_2$, ${\rm CG}_3$, {\rm SD}, and Algorithm 2.